Diary of Wing Commander Edward Lloyd Fleming, January 1944- January 1945 - Part 3

 Monday 31

-I felt pretty crook this morning, & didnt
+I felt pretty crook this morning & didnt

 feel I would last out the day.
 I walked

-the usual mile than had some quite.
+the usual mile than had some gruel.

 In the morning I was at our parade &

-did a bit of P.T the rest of the time I
+did a bit of P.T.
+The rest of the time I

 I was feeling rotten & the weather